What is the Participatory Research Seed Fund?

 4. Identify research teams with research proposals, existing projects or potential research questions/areas that would benefit from participatory research

-The Participatory Research Seed Fund proposals could include a discrete project or an intention in seeking funding for only a specific segment of it, and ideally will include one or more of the following outcomes:
+The Participatory Research Seed Fund proposals could include a discrete project or an intention in seeking funding for only a specific segment of it, and would include one or more of the following outcomes:

 • Develop high-quality engagement with research activities in participatory research